knative/specs/specs/eventing/control-plane.md

 ## duckv1.Destination

 Destination is used to indicate the destination for event delivery.
-If both `ref` and `uri` are set, the `uri` is interpreted relative the `ref`s address.
+A Destination eventually resolves the supplied information to a URL by resolving `uri` relative to the address of `ref` (if provided). `ref` may be an [Addressable](#duckv1-addressable) object or a `v1/Service` Kubernetes service.

 <table>
   <tr>